MAHIR-DEVES/assignment-9/README.md

 another one with the password and hide it.
 That is the forget password.
 If the user forgets the password, he can forget the password.
 This is the over all project and projector.
 I have taken the different types of designs that need to be taken from different websites.
+And I have hidden the Firebase configurations through the ENV file which will not be visible in Git.

 package : 1| Swiper slider 1| react icon 2| toolTip 3| motion